Cuis-Smalltalk/Learning-Cuis/SamplePackage4.md

 For one thing, when one has dictionaries or other useful browsers it is good to have them available where they can be found.

-ANother reason is that I keep opening an IEDictWindow and I want to make this easy.
-Did I tell you I was lazy?  ;^)
+Another reason is that I keep opening an IEDictWindow and I want to make this easy.
+(Did I tell you I was lazy?  ;^)

 Also, adding a menu item is easy.
 Just add a method to the class side of your browser class.
 In our case, IEDictWindow class.